Daylily-Informatics/daylily/README.md

 - All of this handling of data is amendable to being automated, and if someone would like to add a cluster delete check which blocks deletion if there is unexported data still on /fsx, that would be awesome.
 - Further, you may write to any path in `/fsx` from any instance it is mounted to, except `/fsx/data` which is read only and will only update if data mounted from the `s3://PREFIX-omics-analysis-REGION/data` is added/deleted/updated (not advised).

-## _Known Bug: Fsx Mount Times Out & Causes Pcluster `build-cluster` To Fail_
-If the `S3` bucket mounted to the FSX filesystem is too large (the default bucket is close to too large), this can cause Fsx to fail to create in time for pcluster, and pcluster time out fails.
-The wait time for pcluster is configured to be much longer than default, but this can still be a difficult to identify reason for cluster creation failure.
-Probability for failure increases with S3 bucket size, and also if the imported directories are being changed during pcluster creation.
-Try again, try with a longer timeount, and try with a smaller bucket (ie: remove one of the human reference build data sets, or move to a different location in the bucket not imported by Fsx)

 ## Fsx Directory Structure
 The following directories are created and accessible via `/fsx` on the headnode and compute nodes.
 ```text